vzaliva/otetris/README.md

 2. http://batteries.forge.ocamlcore.org/

 ### MIsc
-If you feel nostalgic, you you should try to play using this terminal emulator:
+If you feel nostalgic, you should try to play using this terminal emulator:

 https://github.com/Swordfish90/cool-retro-term